 “It’s so much fun to meet the people,” she said.
 “So many people know pierogis, it’s unbelievable.
 So many people come with a story that they remember their grandma or great grandma making it.
 So that’s really fun to hear people tell their stories and to talk to them.”

 Part of the fun is that the process has never changed.
 It’s still the same ingredients, the same recipes and the same steps that she used as a young girl back in Poland.
 All ingredients are natural, and no preservatives are used.

 And here at Holidazzle, it’s the blending of a time-honored Polish cuisine tradition with an annual Minneapolis holiday get-together.
-Robert and Renata both have enjoyed the Holidazzle over the years, and they’re thrilled to be part of it in 2015.
+Robert and Renata both have enjoyed the Holidazzle over the years, and they’re thrilled to be part of it again in 2019.